jxsl13/backupfs/README.md

 then you will have a much easier time!

-## VolumeFs
+## VolumeFS

-`VolumeFs` is a filesystem abstraction layer that hides Windows volumes from file system operations.
+`VolumeFS` is a filesystem abstraction layer that hides Windows volumes from file system operations.
 It allows to define a volume of operation like `c:` or `C:` which is then the only volume that can be accessed.
 This abstraction layer allows to operate on filesystems with operating system independent paths.